SakiPgr/tic-tac-toe/README.md

 09 June 2018 - Due to lack of time added only some media querys concerning height adjustments.

 10 June 2018 - Some additions to the logic of the game

+11 June 2018 - Added the win conditions.
+Need to wrap it up